rsgmx/test/linux01.md

 Creates a process with name NAME ( default COPROC).
 Creates an ARRAY NAME[].
 Creates Pipes with NAME[0] connected with STDOUT of command, NAME[1] with STDIN of command.
 Processes redirections.

+#### FAQ:

 Q: Can a background process access STDOUT / STDERR ?
 A: Yes.

 Q: What happens if a background process waits for input from STDIN?
 A: it gets suspended

 Q: Get process ID for the running shell: ``$ echo $PID``

-Use ``$$`` which expands to the PID of the shell.
+Use variable ``$$`` which expands to the PID of the shell.
 In a subshell in expands to the PID of the parent shell, not the subshell.

-``$BASHPID`` expands to the PID of the shell.
+Variable ``$BASHPID`` expands to the PID of the shell.
 In a subshell it expands to the PID of the subshell.

 Consider ``$BASH_SUBSHELL`` which expands to 0 in the mainshell.
 It expands to 1 in the first subshell.
-It expands to n indicating the nesting level in furth subshells of subshells.
+It expands to n indicating the nesting level in further subshells of subshells.

 Q: List jobs with PID
 >``$ jobs -l``